Threat of FATF blacklist averted

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan has survived from falling into the blacklist at Financial Action Task Force (FATF) with the support of more than three countries at the plenary review meeting held in USA.
+ISLAMABAD: Pakistan has been survived from falling into blacklist at Financial Action Task Force (FATF) with support of more than three countries at plenary review meeting held at USA.

 The FATF will formally announce its decision today (Friday).
-The FATF plenary meeting is being held from June 16 to 21 at Florida, US.
-Pakistan’s delegation was in the US for attending the meeting.
-Pakistan had foiled an Indian attempt to downgrade Pakistan from grey to blacklist as New Delhi tabled a resolution against Islamabad.
-With the support of friendly countries, Pakistan avoided downgrading as Islamabad took measures in the last six months.
+The FATF plenary meeting is held from June 16 to 21 at Florida, US.
+Pakistan’s delegation was in US for attending the meeting.
+Pakistan had foiled Indian attempt to downgrade Pakistan from grey to blacklist as New Delhi tabled a resolution against Islamabad.
+With support of friendly countries, Pakistan avoided downgrading as Islamabad took measures in last six months.

-One top official confirmed that Islamabad had succeeded to avoid falling into blacklist.
+One top official confirmed that Islamabad succeeded to avoid falling into blacklist.

 Islamabad has been on the global money laundering watchdog’s radar since June 2018, when it was placed on a grey list for terrorist financing and money laundering risks after an assessment of the country's financial system and security mechanism.